Your guide to a stress-free Christmas

 The Christmas lunch (or dinner)

-- If you are cooking lunch at home, delegate tasks.
+- If you’re cooking lunch at home, delegate tasks.
 You don't need to do everything yourself.

 - Consider keeping it simple - especially when small children are present!

-- Buy as many non-perishable food items as you can in advance.
+- Buy as many non-perishable food items as you can in advance to spread the cost.

 - Consider doing your food shopping online.
 The store will deliver your groceries to your door.
 (Keep in mind this option is more expensive than visiting the supermarket yourself.)

 - Stress, anxiety and depression are common during the festive season.
-If nothing else, reassure yourself that these feelings are normal.
+If nothing else, reassure yourself that these feelings are normal and you aren’t alone

-- Don't expect miracles.
-If you and certain family members bicker all year long, you can be sure there'll be tension at Christmas lunch.
+- Try to be realistic about family dynamics.
+If you and certain family members bicker all year long, prepare for this behaviour to be present over Christmas lunch.

 - Avoid known triggers.
-For example, if politics is a touchy subject in your family, don't talk about it.
-If someone brings up the topic, use distraction and quickly move onto something else to talk about.
+For example, if politics is a touchy subject in your family, try to avoid bringing this up.
+If someone brings up the topic, use distraction tactics and quickly move onto something else to talk about.

 - Use relaxation techniques, such as deep breathing or focusing on your breath, to cope with anxiety or tension.

-- Plan for something to do as a group after lunch, like a walk.
+- Plan for something to do as a group after lunch, like a walk or a popular Christmas film.

-- People under stress tend to 'self-medicate' with alcohol, cigarettes and other drugs.
-Remember, in excess these methods can be damaging for you and for others.
+- It’s common for individuals under pressure and stress to 'self-medicate' with alcohol, cigarettes and other drugs.
+In excess, these methods can be damaging for you and for others around you so try to follow to alternative coping strategies.

-- Keep moving - keeping up your regular exercise routine can give you the fitness and stamina to make it through the demands of the festive season.
+- Ensure you keep up your regular exercise routine, giving you the fitness and stamina to make it through the demands of the festive season.

 Life Coach Directory is not responsible for the articles published by members.
 The views expressed are those of the member who wrote the article.